 Unregistered New Supply Meter Points

-Each User warrants to the Transporter that it will not (and where the User will not be the supplier its supplier will not) install or procure the installation of a Supply Meter at a New Supply Meter Point created after 1 September 2013 without first having a Supply Contract in place with the consumer.
+Each User shall not (and where the User will not be the supplier its supplier will not) install or procure the installation of a Supply Meter at a New Supply Meter Point created after 1 September 2013 without first having a Supply Contract in place with the consumer.

-Each Transporter will from time to time identify any new Supply Meter Point Reference Numbers created after 1 September 2013 and for which there has been no First Supply Point Registration Date in accordance with paragraph G7.3.4 for a period greater than 12 calendar months since the Supply Meter Point Reference Number was created and where the Transporter has evidence of a Supply Meter being in place for a period greater than 3 months after the creation of the New Supply Meter Point, which is capable of flowing gas, the Transporter will take steps to establish who requested installation of the Supply Meter which may include making enquiries of the consumer.
+Each Transporter will from time to time identify any new Supply Meter Point Reference Numbers created after 1 September 2013 and for which there has been no First Supply Point Registration Date in accordance with paragraph G7.3.4 for a period greater than 12 calendar months since the Supply Meter Point Reference Number was created and where the Transporter shall notify the CDSP of the date on which it became aware that a Supply Meter had been installed and the CDSP has evidence of a Supply Meter being in place for a period greater than 3 months after the creation of the New Supply Meter Point, which is capable of flowing gas, the Transporter will take steps to establish who requested installation of the Supply Meter which may include making enquiries of the consumer.

-Pursuant to paragraph 2.15.2 where the Transporter obtains information that a supplier requested the installation of the Supply Meter and the User subsequently confirms this the Transporter will notify the relevant User that no Supply Point Registration is in place at the New Supply Meter Point and:
+Pursuant to paragraph 2.15.2 where the Transporter obtains information that a supplier requested the installation of the Supply Meter and the User subsequently confirms this the CDSP will notify the relevant User that no Supply Point Registration is in place at the New Supply Meter Point and:

 where the User confirms that a Supply Contract is in place between the supplier and consumer or does not respond within 1 calendar month of being notified by the Transporter the relevant User will register such New Supply Meter Point in accordance with paragraph 2 or take steps to remove the Supply Meter within 1 calendar month, failing which the provisions of paragraph 2.15.4 shall apply; or